 Odin Complete (write) Operation Failed Error

-While the ‘complete (write) operation failed’ error is the concluding line in Odin’s log report, there is always a reason mentioned that caused the issue.
+While the ‘operation failed’ error is the concluding line in Odin’s log report, a reason is always mentioned that caused the issue.
 In most cases. a bad Odin flash or firmware installation failure message is preceded by one of the following reasons.

 • Hidden.img FAIL!